 App and responsive advantage: Pick a responsive food ordering and delivery platform so that you can generate traffic from desktops as well as mobile devices.
 If you want more engagement and have funds, then, invest in a mobile app as well.

 For the past few years, the online food industry has seen rapid growth and it will continue to evolve at a fast rate.
-According to NASSCOM, the evolving trends in the food industry will make it grow by 30% every year from 2017 to 2022.
+The pandemic has soared in the delivery sales.
+The growth rate is expected to fasten post-2022 with about 185 million people expected to avail online food delivery services by 2025.

-Humans can never stop craving for food, and so this industry can never go on a decline.
+Good food will always entice food orders, stimulating potential for perpetual growth in the industry.
 This is why the usage of mobile apps for ordering food will continue to increase, as these have eliminated the need to visit a food outlet to dine.
 Mobile apps provide the convenience of ordering food at any time and ensure quick delivery too.
 Therefore, consumers are likely to become more dependent on online food ordering and delivery in the near future.

 With the ever-changing technology and trends in the food industry, companies will need to evolve and innovate continuously, whether it is in terms of adopting a drone delivery method or using 3D food images.